Shree: The Feminine Divine

 Shree

-Goddess Laxmi is revered as the Goddess of Wealth and is the consort of Lord Vishnu, the operator of the universe.
-Her other name is Shree, meaning wealth, resplendence, and enlightenment.
+Goddess Laxmi, revered as the Goddess of Wealth and the consort of Lord Vishnu, plays a vital role in Hindu spirituality and finance.
+Known by the alternate name Shree, which signifies wealth, resplendence, and enlightenment, her presence is essential in Vedic traditions.

 In Indian classical music tradition, it is said that the Adi ragas (note-based melodic structures), or the first ragas to ever exist, were spoken into existence by God Himself.
 Six ragas, also known as the Purusha Ragas, are considered to be the first & oldest ragas: